J Idioms

 join hands

-- hold hands with other people
+- to hold hands with other people

 Everybody in the group joined hands at the end of the meeting.